Quantum criticality and entanglement for two dimensional long-range Heisenberg bilayer

 We now focus on the $d=2$ case.
 To calculate $\alpha_c$, we need to consider perturbation around the SR model.
 That is, we consider the following action~\cite{acknow-slava}

 Here $S_{\text{CFT}}$ formally denotes the action of the SR model at criticality, which corresponds to a conformal field theory (CFT).
-The CFT action has a scaling symmetry with $(t,x)\rightarrow (s t, s x)$.
+This CFT has been well studied.
+In particular, the CFT action has a scaling symmetry with $(t,x)\rightarrow (s t, s x)$.
+Also, under this system, the scalar field transforms as $s^{-\Delta_{\phi}} \hat{\phi}(s t, t x)$, with scaling dimension $\Delta_{\phi}\approx 0.51892$ \cite{Chester:2020iyt}.
 The LR term is relevant when $\alpha<\alpha_c=3.9621$.
-Here we have used the scaling dimension of the $\hat{\phi}$ field (after taking into account the wave function renormalization of $\phi$) at the SR critical point~\cite{Chester:2020iyt}.

 The $\alpha=4$ model is another special point.
 When $\alpha=4$, the action Eq.~\eqref{action} is precisely the SR action after Fourier transformation.
 The point is therefore in the SR region, which is consistent with $\alpha_c=3.9621$.

 {\it Critical behavior.---} We first use the crossing points of Binder ratios $g^{*}(L)$ to locate $g_c$ by fitting to the relation $g^{*}(L)=aL^{-b}+g_{c}$.
 Then we set $g_c$ as a free value around the fitted value and perform data collapse to determine the values of $g_c$, $\nu'$ and $\beta$ according to Eq.~\eqref{data-collapse}, and the results are exemplified in Fig.~\ref{fig:fig3}(a) and (b) for the cases of $\alpha=3$ and 8.
-We employ the stochastic data collapse approach to obtain high accuracy exponents, the detailed description and examples are given in the Supplementary Materials (SM)~\cite{suppl}.
+We employ the stochastic data collapse approach to obtain high accuracy exponents, the detailed description and examples are given in the Supplemental Materials (SM)~\cite{suppl}.
 The value of $\nu$ can then be calculated from the relation $\nu'=\frac{d_{\text{uc}}}{d}\nu$.
 Note that the expected value of $\nu$ in the LR Gaussian regime is $\nu=\frac{1}{\alpha-d}$ and $d_{\text{uc}}=\frac{3}{2}(\alpha-d)$, so $\nu'$ will take the value of 0.75 in the entire Gaussian regime.